Printy-Studios/mini-task/README.md

   - `--ni` - don't run command in interactive mode.

-`minitask view [id|name|description] --ni` - View issue, selecting by either `id`, `name` or `description`.
+`minitask view [id|name|description]` - View issue, selecting by either `id`, `name` or `description`.
 If multiple issues match the selector, and interface appears where you can select the specific issue.

-  - `--ni` - don't run command in interactive mode.

 `minitask settings --e` - Interactively view and edit user settings.